CMSC858N/homework_1/README.md

 > Make sure your UID and name are clearly visible on your submission.

+## Grading

+There are 100 points in total.
+- 10 points: auto-graded tests to verify correctness, but not efficiency
+- 40 points: code satisfying the required work/depth bounds
+  - 10 points: scan code
+  - 15 points: wyllie code
+  - 15 points: sampling-based code
+- 20 points: writeup for reduce
+- 15 points: writeup for scan
+- 15 points: writeup for list-ranking

 ## Can you refer to material online?

 Yes!
 Please go ahead.
 Just don't blindly copy code.
 If you found some